Bell Weir refurbishment

 Introduction

-We are going to be carrying out an extensive refurbishment of the weir at our Bell Weir lock and weir complex on the River Thames in Egham, Surrey.
+We are carrying out an extensive refurbishment of the weir at our Bell Weir lock and weir complex on the River Thames in Egham, Surrey.
 At a total cost of £22m, the work will ensure the weir continues help us manage the level of water in the river to support:

 What do weirs do?